-PIN NAME Түре DESCRIPTION RxIdle_n 0 Receive Idle (Flag Sequence) Indicator Signal The combination of the RxIdle_n and Val_FCS_n output signals are used to convey information about data that is being received via the Receive HDLC Controller block.
-If RxIdle_n = High The Receive HDLC Controller block will pulse this output pin "High" anytime the flag sequence is present on the RxHDLCDat_n[7:0] output data bus.
-If RxIdle_n and Val_FCS_n are both "High" The Receive HDLC Controller block has received a complete HDLC frame, and has determined that the FCS value (within this HDLC frame) is valid.
-If RxIdle_n is "High" and Val_FCS_n is "Low" The Receive HDLC Controller block has received a complete HDLC frame, and has determined that the FCS value (within this HDLC frame) is invalid.
-If RxIdle_n is "Low" and Val_FCS_n is "High" The Receive HDLC Controller block has received an ABORT sequence.
-Val_FCS_n 0 Valid FCS Indicator Signal Please see description above.
-RxHDLCClk_n O Rece Receive HDLC Controller Clock Output signal: The Receive HDLC Controller block outputs data (via the RxHDLCDat_n[7:0] output pins) upon the rising edge of this clock signal.
-As a consequence, the user is advised to configure/design his/her terminal equipment circuitry to sample the contents of the RxHDLCDat_n[7:0] output pins, upon the falling edge of this clock signal.
-RxHDLCDat_n[7:0] I Receive HDLC Controller - Output Data Bus: The Receive HDLC Controller block outputs data (via these output pins) upon the ris- ing edge of the RxHDLCCIk_n clock signal.
-As a consequence, the user is advised to configure/design his/her terminal equiment circuitry to sample the contents of this data bus, upon the falling edge of this clock signal.
+PIN NAME Түре DESCRIPTION RxIdle 0 Receive Idle (Flag Sequence) Indicator Signal The combination of the RxIdle and Val_FCS output signals are used to convey information about data that is being received via the Receive HDLC Controller block.
+If RxIdle = "High": The Receive HDLC Controller block pulses this output pin "High" any time the flag se- quence is present on the RxHDLCDat[7:0] output data bus.
+If RxIdle and Val_FCS are both "High": The Receive HDLC Controller block has received a complete HDLC frame and has deter- mined that the FCS value within this HDLC frame is valid.
+If RxIdle is "High" and Val_FCS is "Low": The Receive HDLC Controller block has received a complete HDLC frame and has c mined that the FCS value within this HDLC frame is invalid.
+If RxIdle is "Low" and Val_FCS is "High": The Receive HDLC Controller block has received an ABORT sequence.
+Val_FCS 0 Valid FCS Indicator Signal Please see description above.
+RxHDLCClk 0 Receive HDLC Controller Clock Output signal: The Receive HDLC Controller block outputs data via the RxHDLCDat[7:0] output pins upon the rising edge of this clock signal.
+The user is advised to configure the terminal equipment circuitry to sample the contents of the RxHDLCDat[7:0] output pins upon the falling edge of this clock signal.
+RxHDLCData[7:0] Receive HDLC Controller - Output Data Bus: Receive HDLC Controller - Output Data Bus: The Receive HDLC Controller block outputs data via these output pins upon the rising edge of the RxHDLCClk clock signal.
+The user is advised to configure the terminal equiment circuitry to sample the contents of this data bus upon the falling edge of this clock signal.

-TABLE 95: DESCRIPTION OF EACH OF THE RECEIVE HDLC CONTROLLER PINS
+TABLE 99: DESCRIPTION OF EACH OF THE RECEIVE HDLC CONTROLLER PINS